The bottom of each page shows when it was last updated.

 This website is the product of a decade of privately funded research into these phenomena known worldwide as "Marfa Lights" and referred to in this website as "MLs."
 It is not often in today's modern world that one can observe physical phenomena that seem to defy conventional explanations as MLs do.
 People fortunate enough to experience a good showing described them using terms such as exotic, complex, varied, and wonderful.

 This website serves to provide an initial introduction to ML phenomena along with useful information for those who seek new frontiers.
-For more in depth information, ask your local book store for Hunting Marfa Lights or visit the Hunting Marfa Lights page on the left and use the provided link to place an order.
+For more in depth information, visit the Hunting Marfa Lights page at this website.

 All photographs and videos at this website are protected by copyright.
 Public or commercial use of photographs or video requires written permission from the copyright holder.